insertokername/custom-authlib/docs/client/flask.rst

 -------------------------

 There is no ``request`` in accessing OAuth resources either.
-Just like above, we don't need to pass ``request`` parameter, everything is handled by Authlib automatically::
+Just like above, we don't need to pass ``request`` parameter, everything is handled by insertokname-authlib automatically::

     from flask import render_template